viercc/coercible-subtypes/README.md

     So, it is possible you don't need this library at all.

-  * The downside is whether it works or not is on the provider of the "container" type in use, and GHC doing expected optimization.
+  * The downside is whether it works or not is on the provider of the "container" type in use, and GHC doing expected optimizations.
     Without reading source codes and examining the GHC optimization result (e.g. `-ddump-rule-firings`), you can't be sure you are doing the conversion zero-cost.